sdegutis/90s.dev/site/public/about/pricing.md

 # Pricing

+All functionality can be used for free, with limitations.

 |                 |   Free   |   Pro    |
 | --------------- | :------: | :------: |
 | One-time fee    |   ---    | `$20.48` |